mykxttyjay/my_portfolio-cms/README.md

-# 🌟 Personal Portfolio - Astro
+# 🌟 Personal Portfolio - Astro + EmDash CMS

-A modern, responsive personal portfolio website built with **Astro** featuring a vintage letter theme with elegant animations and a simple JSON-based CMS for easy content management.
+A modern, responsive personal portfolio website built with **Astro** featuring a vintage letter theme with elegant animations.
+Content is managed through **EmDash CMS** — a full-stack, Astro-native CMS with a visual admin panel, backed by SQLite.

 ## 📋 Project Overview

 This portfolio showcases skills, projects, and experience with a unique letter/postal theme, smooth animations, and interactive elements.
-All content is managed through easy-to-edit JSON files—no database required!
+All content is editable through the EmDash admin panel at `/_emdash/admin`, with local JSON files serving as a fallback.

 ## ✨ Features